augustfly/DOI4Archives/proposals/ReadMe_gilles.md

-I suggest to add sections that could enforce practical aspects in the notes:
+I suggest to add sections that could enforce practical aspects in the note:

 - Building a dissemination workflow
 - Building an interconnected DOI workflow